How to Knit a Daisy

 How to Make it...

-Made from a five knitted petals and a circular knitted centre, sewn together.
+Made from a five knitted petals and a circular knitted centre.
+All pieces are sewn together in the middle.

 Petals